AnshumanTripathi/anshumantripathi.github.io/content/blog/container-logging.md

 ---
-title: "Container Logging"
+title: "Container Logging: Best Practices for Docker and Kubernetes"
 date: 2024-06-23T21:57:48-07:00
 draft: false
-subtitle: "Exploring specialized logging architecture for containers"
+subtitle: "Explore container logging best practices for Docker and Kubernetes.
+Learn about logging drivers, architectures, and strategies to enhance your application observability."
 categories:
 - concepts
 series: